 -

-Ireland is not a Schengen state.
-A residence permit for Ireland does not entitle you to travel to another EU country.
-The researcher therefore needs a visa in order to attend a conference in another EU country if their nationality does not permit visa-free entry into the Schengen area for short periods.
+Ireland is not a member of the Schengen area.
+A residence permit for Ireland does not entitle you to travel to the Schengen area.
+The researcher, therefore, would need a visa in order to attend a conference in a Schengen state if her nationality does not allow for visa-free entry into the Schengen area for short periods.

-If the residence permit had been issued by France, the researcher would be within the limits of the Schengen Area.
-As a matter of principle, he could then travel to any other Schengen state for up to three months on his French residence permit.
-He would thus not need a visa to attend conferences in any Schengen state.
-Some EU member states that are not part of the Schengen area, such as Bulgaria and Ireland, would also require, the holder of a French residence permit to have a visa to travel to the country.
+If the residence permit had been issued by France, the researcher would already be within the Schengen area.
+For this reason, she could then travel to any other Schengen state for up to three months on the basis of her French residence permit.
+Some EU member states that are not part of the Schengen area, such as Ireland, would also require the holder of a French residence permit to have a visa to travel to the country.

 -